-A metastasis starts when cancer cells break away from the original (primary) tumour, travel through the blood or lymph system, and form a new tumour in other organs or tissues of the body.
-Liver metastases is the spread of cancer cells from the place where they first formed to the liver.
+A metastasis starts when cancer cells break away from the original (primary) tumor, travel through the blood or lymph system and form a new tumor in other organs or tissues of the body.

 Liver metastases from bowel cancer

 Blood from the bowel flows directly to the liver.
-This means the liver is a common place for bowel cancer to spread to.
+This means the liver is a common place for bowel cancer to spread.

-However, metastases from bowel cancer are often present already in the liver before spreading to other sites.
-Thus, treatment directed at the liver can be very valuable and make a huge difference for many patients even though in most situations a cure cannot be achieved.
+Colorectal cancer typically spreads to the liver before it spreads to other sites.
+Thus, treatment directed at the liver can be very valuable and make a huge difference for many patients.

 Symptoms of liver metastases from bowel cancer

-- Pain over the top right of the abdominal area
+- Pain, especially at the top right of the abdominal area

 - Unexplained weight loss

 - A hard lump under the ribs on the right side of the body

 Liver Cancer - Symptoms and Signs.
 Cancer.Net.
 September 15, 2019.
 Accessed April 20, 2021